dheeraj0301/How-Is-My-Driving/README.md

-# 🚗 DriveScore App
+# 🚗 How is My Driving?
+App

-**DriveScore** is a smart driving analytics app that evaluates your driving behavior using your device’s location and motion data.
+**How is My Driving?** is a smart driving analytics app that evaluates your driving behavior using your device’s location and motion data.
 Whether you're a cautious driver or tend to brake hard or speed aggressively, this app will track and score your driving performance in real time.

 ## 📱 Features